matheusportela/Multiagent-RL/README.md

 Several modules compose the system, which are presented below with their defined roles.

-### Pacman MAS
+### Controller

-The `pacman_mas` script implements controller logic to receive simulator messages, route them to each instantiated agent, and send agents' actions to the simulator.
+The `controller` script implements logic to control learning and action selection for each agent by receiving simulator messages, routing them to the appropriate agent, and sending agents' actions to the simulator.
 In order to communicate with the simulator module via messages, the script instantiates a server object.

 ### Simulator

-The `simulator` script executes the Pac-Man simulator, extracts the state from the current game state, communicates the current state with the `pacman_mas` process through a client instance, receives actions from `pacman_mas`, and save experiment results.
+The `simulator` script executes the Pac-Man simulator, extracts the state from the current game state, communicates the current state with the `controller` process through a client instance, receives actions from `controller`, and save experiment results.
 This script is tightly coupled to the Pac-Man simulator and must be modified to use this project in new scenarios.

 ### Agents